Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

 Geographic Overview

 Europe's growing trend of veganism has pushed the growth of the meat industry based on plants.
-The UK hosts the world's largest vegan populations, further boosting demand for vegetable-based meat products in Europe.
+The UK hosts the world's largest vegan population, further boosting demand for vegetable-based meat products in Europe.
 The latest epidemic of COVID-19 and adverse comparisons of animal-based food would also improve the demand in North America and Europe in the coming years as COVID's worst effects have been seen by various countries in both areas.

-The 2018 reform of the Novel Food Regulation aimed to improve the first two of these requirements by creating a consistent mechanism for product authorization and streamlining the process in order to provide for quicker consumer acceptance of goods.
+The 2022 reform of the Novel Food Regulation aimed to improve the first two of these requirements by creating a consistent mechanism for product authorization and streamlining the process in order to provide for quicker consumer acceptance of goods.
 The third condition, financial incentives for innovation, lies outside the scope of the Novel Food Regulation itself, although the provision of five-year data protection for proprietary, newly developed scientific evidence or data supporting the application provides manufacturers with a degree of financial assurance by safeguarding their competitive advantage over a period of time.

 Competitive Insight